From Relationship Managers to Business Consultants

 A Whole New World…

-…of evaluation emerged — at least one that was new to me and the team.
+…of evaluation emerged — at least one that was new to the team.
 Here are the steps we took to test and learn:

 - Created an evaluation checklist to navigate our testers through the new learning experience (and ensure we gathered enough baseline data to satisfy the proof-of-concept).